mdshahriarkabiromi/Python-Mini-Projects/Readme.md

 ### Adventure Game
 An adventure game where users navigate through a series of choices to find a hidden treasure.

+### Password Generator
+A tool that generates secure, random passwords based on user-defined criteria such as length and character types.

+### QR Code Generator
+A program to create QR codes from user input, which can be used for links, text, or any other data.

+### Rock Paper Scissors
+A simple implementation of the classic Rock-Paper-Scissors game where users can play against the computer.

 ## Installation